CumulusNetworks/ansible-evpn-symmetric/README.md

 Displayed 23 prefixes (37 paths)
 ```

-## Optional - Route leaking between the BLUE and RED VPN's.
+## Optional - Route leaking between the BLUE and RED VRF's.

 Step by step instructions below, or you can run the following command to have Ansible deploy the changes for you.
 ```